tlamedia/gtm-kit/readme.txt

 #### Bugfixes:
 * In some cases other plugins or a theme could block GTM Kit from firing JS event like the one that fires the add_to_cart GTM event.

-= 2.0.1 =

-Release date: 2024-09-23

-#### Bugfixes:
-* Fix an edge case that could cause a fatal error in admin_body_class().

-= 2.0.0 =

-Release date: 2024-09-DD

-We are introducing [GTM Kit Woo Add-On](https://jump.gtmkit.com/link/2-30DDC), which is a premium plugin that unlock premium features in GTM Kit.

-Find out about what else is new in our [our release post](https://gtmkit.com/gtm-kit-2-0/).

-#### Breaking change:
-* Starting with GTM Kit version 2.0, the add_to_wishlist event is no longer supported in the free version of GTM Kit.

-#### Enhancements:
-* A notifications handler has been added to communicate issues and notifications that require the user’s attention.
-* Added a warning when other Google Tag Manager plugins that may cause a conflict are active.
-* WooCommerce users are advised to install a supported SEO plugin to take advantage of a default category in data layer items.

-#### Other:
-* Increased PHPStan analysis level to 6, enhancing static code analysis and catching potential issues earlier in the development process.
-* Require WordPress 6.3.
-* Require WooCommerce 8.3.
-* Require PHP 7.4.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on gtmkit.com](https://gtmkit.com/changelog/).